Renee Amador, Chair

-An Le has been a longtime advocate for low-income workers’ rights, with such groups at the Koreatown Immigrant Workers’ Alliance and the Service Employees International Union (SEIU), Local 1877, a union representing over 25,000 building service workers throughout California and well known for its groundbreaking “Justice for Janitors” campaign.
-Ms. Le is currently on the staff of the Asian Pacific American Legal Center.
-Ms. Le has worked in the anti-human trafficking project at the Legal Aid Foundation of Los Angeles and was a legal fellow at Koreatown Immigrant Worker Advocates (KIWA), an organization that fights to improve the conditions of low-wage immigrant workers in Los Angeles’ Koreatown neighborhood through worker empowerment, industry-based organizing, and advocacy.
+She was mostly recently a Research Analyst at the Service Employees International Union, United Healthcare Workers-West.
+Before this, she worked as Community Engagement Project Director at Asian Americans Advancing Justice-Los Angeles (formerly the Asian Pacific American Legal Center).
+Ms. Le has worked in the anti-human trafficking project at the Legal Aid Foundation of Los Angeles and was a legal fellow at Koreatown Immigrant Worker Alliance (KIWA), an organization that fights to improve the conditions of low-wage immigrant workers in Los Angeles’ Koreatown neighborhood through worker empowerment, industry-based organizing, and advocacy.

 While attending Loyola Law School, Ms. Le was a member of the Public Interest Scholars Program.
-After law school she was a Loyola Law School Public Interest Law Fellow.
+After law school, she was a Loyola Law School Public Interest Law Fellow.

 Clare Pastore is a Professor at USC Law School and teaches courses including Civil Procedure, Professional Responsibility, Poverty Law, Administrative Law, and the Access to Justice practicum, while continuing to practice as a leading member of the California public interest community.
 Professor Pastore is also Of Counsel to the ACLU Foundation of Southern California, where she was Senior Counsel from 2004 to 2007.
 She serves as co-chair of the California State Bar Access to Justice Commission’s Model Statute Task Force and is a member of the Amicus Briefs Committee and Professional Responsibility and Ethics Committee of the Los Angeles County Bar.